Skidamek/AutoModpack/CONTRIBUTING.md

 ### 1. Code Contributions
 If you're a developer, you can contribute to the AutoModpack project by writing code that enhances its features, fixes bugs, or optimizes performance.
 Here's how:

+1. Discuss the changes you want to make.
+By e.g. creating an issue.
-1. Fork the repository and create a new branch for your feature or bug fix.
+2. Fork the repository and create a new branch for your feature or bug fix.
-2. Make your code changes.
+3. Make your code changes.
-3. Build code with `./gradlew build` command.
+4. Build code with `./gradlew chiseledBuild` command.
-4. Test your changes thoroughly to prevent regressions.
+5. Test your changes thoroughly to prevent regressions.
-5. Submit a pull request, describing your changes and providing relevant context.
+6. Submit a pull request, describing your changes and providing relevant context.

 ### 2. Documentation
 Clear and comprehensive documentation is essential.
 You can contribute by improving existing documentation or creating new guides: